Michele-Stampanoni/Thesis/README.md

 # Economics of Cybersecurity

-This repository is dedicated to my thesis on the economics of cybersecurity
+This repository is dedicated to my thesis on the economics of cybersecurity.

+The objectives for the thesis are twofold:

+1)To create an Internet network using TeleGeography Internet traffic data

+2)To simulate an attack and defence model which is applied to the global Internet data

 ## Installation